Marci Guttenberg

 TISSUE PAPER – A THING OF THE PAST?

 All wedding invitations were once shipped with small pieces of tissue separating each invitation.
 Thus it prevented the slow-drying ink from smudging.
 Before mailing invitations, the bride removed the tissues as they were merely packing material and served no point of etiquette.
-Many brides were not aware of the impropriety of sending invitations with protective tissue left in use through the years.
-As this practice grew, the use of tissue inserted on top of invitations became as proper as non-tissue invitations.
+Many brides were unaware of the impropriety of sending invitations with protective tissue left in use through the years.
+As this practice grew, tissue inserted on top of invitations became as proper as non-tissue invitations.

 Today, either with or without tissue papers are acceptable ways to mail invitations.
-If you are using the tissue papers, place the copy on each invitation and enclosure.
-If you are sending invitations without tissues, you may be able to ask your local post office to hand-cancel them.
-Hand balancing also prevents the postal service from printing their advertising, disguised as part of the cancellation mark, on your wedding invitations.
+If you use tissue paper, place the copy on each invitation and enclosure.
+If you send invitations without tissues, you may be able to ask your local post office to hand-cancel them.
+Hand-canceling also prevents the postal service from printing their advertising on your wedding invitations disguised as part of the cancellation mark.
+(UPDATE - Hand-canceling is no longer offered, however, a non-machinable stamp may help to to mail letters or invitations that are not able to be processed by postal machines.
+These letters may be irregular in size and shape, or they may be too thick, rigid, or have unusual contents.)

 ADDRESSING ENVELOPES